19marius/Haze/README.md

 ## ABOUT THE PROJECT

-This is an open-source messaging application.
+Haze is an open-source messaging application.

 • **Application Goal**

-The aim of this application is to create a sleek interface for messaging with certain comfort feartures other messaging applications miss.
+The aim of Haze is to create a sleek interface for messaging with certain comfort feartures other messaging applications miss.

 • **Technologies**

-This project is built using WPF.
+This app is built using WPF.
 All used libraries are internal or made by me.

 • **Personal Goal**